iacobo/continual/README.md

 ### Notes

-\* As well as [HiRID](https://physionet.org/content/hirid/1.1.1/) if you wish to run advanced experiments.
+1. MIMIC-III access required to download eICU data from the combined FIDDLE package.
+MIMIC-III and [HiRID](https://physionet.org/content/hirid/1.1.1/) required to run advanced experiments (in supplementary of paper).
-\* Note that Temporal Domain Incremental learning experiments require linkage with original MIMIC-III and eICU-CRD datasets.
+2. Note that Temporal Domain Incremental learning experiments require linkage with original MIMIC-III and eICU-CRD datasets.
 Scripts to post-process can be found in `.../.../....py`

 ---

 ### Stack